sofianefarkhani/projet-i3-sneaker/config/config-doc.md

 Accepts a Json file path.
 An other output file where we dump stuff that does not really matter.

+> tempData: ../out/temp

+Accepts a directory path.
+A directory where images are stored as a cache file when imported from a distant repository.

+### **The input section**

+> trainingImagesFolder: ../img/train/trainingTestImages

+Accepts a directory path.
+The home folder for all images used to train our ia.

+> shoeDetectAndExtractTrainData: ../in/trainData.json

+Accepts a json file.
+The data to train the IA that detects the presence of sneakers .

+> shoeTypeTrainData: ../in/trainData.json

+Accepts a json file.
+The data to train the IA that detects the type of sneaker.

 ### **The loader section**